 Over 600 Years’ History of Kunqu Opera

-Kunqu Opera was formatively founded in Kunshan over 600 years ago.
-It outshined other operas for 300 years in ancient time since its tune had been improved by folk musician Wei Liangfu in 1500s in Ming Dynasty (1368 - 1644 AD).
-Later it began to decline in mid-age of Qing Dynasty (1644 - 1911 AD).
+Kunqu Opera was originally developed in Kunshan over 600 years ago.
+It outshone other opera styles for 300 years in ancient times.
+Its tune was improved by folk musician Wei Liangfu in the 1500s during the Ming Dynasty (1368 - 1644 AD).
+Later, in the middle of the Qing Dynasty (1644 - 1911 AD), it began to decline.
 There was no professional team to perform Kun Opera before 1949.
-In 1950, six Kunqu Opera troupes were established one after another.
+Until 1950, six Kunqu Opera troupes were established one after another.
 Now, there are 8 troupes of Kunqu Opera in mainland China.
-In 2001, Kunqu Opera became the world cultural heritage.
-The renaissance of Kunqu Opera is going on, though it is not so easy.
+In 2001, Kunqu Opera became a world cultural heritage.
+The renaissance of Kunqu Opera is going on, though it is progressing slowly.

 Features of Kunqu Opera

-Kunqu Opera has a strict and complete system of its own, with the artistic presentations of singing, dancing, speaking, etc. The most obvious feature of Kunqu Opera is strong lyricism, which asks performers to pay attention to details on each posture and each voice.
-The dances in Kunqu Opera adopted the folk and court dances in ancient times, to match up with the whole drama harmoniously.
-Meanwhile, famous plays of Kunqu Opera are almost written in ancient times, thus all words are spoken or singed in Classical Chinese.
-In this way, Kun Opera has been taken as living fossil of Chinese classical operas.
+Kunqu Opera has a strict and complete system of its own for the artistic presentations of singing, dancing, speaking, etc. The most obvious feature of Kunqu Opera is strong lyricism, which asks performers to pay close attention to the details of each posture and each voice.
+The dances in Kunqu Opera adopted the folk and court dances of ancient times, to match up with the whole drama harmoniously.
+The famous plays of Kunqu Opera were almost all written in ancient times, thus all words are spoken or sung in Classical Chinese.
+In this way, Kun Opera is seen as a living descendant of Chinese classical operas.

 3 Main Types of Roles